What is a Cystoscopy and Why Might You Need One

 Your doctor may recommend a cystoscopy for several reasons, but the most common are urinary issues such as the constant need to urinate or painful urination.
 There are other issues that may require a cystoscopy too, such as:

-Your doctor should clearly explain to you the purpose of your cystoscopy examination.
-If you’re unsure on why you’re undergoing a cystoscopy, do talk to your doctor.
+Your doctor should clearly explain to you the purpose of your examination.
+If you’re unsure on why you’re undergoing a cystoscopy, do talk to your doctor to understand their specific concerns.

 Preparing for a Cystoscopy

-You should make sure that you are able take any regular medication before the procedure, as some of your medications may need to be temporarily paused in certain circumstances.
-This should be discussed with your doctor.
+1. You should make sure that you are able take any regular medication before the procedure, as some of your medications may need to be temporarily paused in certain circumstances.
+This should be discussed with your doctor and planned for accordingly.

-If you are going under general anaesthetic, you may need to arrange to be collected after your surgery as you may feel unwell and be unable to drive yourself home.
-You should allow yourself some time after the procedure to rest also and shouldn’t head straight back to work or for strenuous activity afterwards.
+1. If you are going under general anaesthetic, you may need to arrange to be collected after your surgery as you may feel unwell and be unable to drive yourself home.
+You should allow yourself some time after the procedure to rest and recover, and shouldn’t head straight back to work or undertake any strenuous activity.

 During recovery after cystoscopy, you may experience some urinary issues and pain.
 We recommend keeping some TENA incontinence products such as incontinence pads or underwear on hand, as these can help give you peace of mind, and make you feel more comfortable throughout your recovery.